CharanElam/CIS245_UFV/README.md

 ## Overview

-The **Patient Management System** is a web-based application developed for the **CIS 245: Intermediate Web Programming** course at the **University of the Fraser Valley (UFV)**.
+The **Patient Management System** is a web-based application developed for the **CIS 245: Intermediate Web Programming** (Winter 2025) course at the **University of the Fraser Valley (UFV)**.
 It allows medical staff to efficiently manage patient records, including functionalities for user authentication, record entry, and secure data retrieval.

 ---